 AIK uses a classical line-oriented lexical structure.
 Each statement is one line long, with the end of line marking the statement end.
 Comments begin with a semicolon, i, and continue to the end of the line.
 However, sometimes a line would have to be very long to accommodate an instruction or, even more likely, a specification.
 Thus, AIK allows end of line markings to be ignored if they appear between { and }; these braces can appear anywhere between symbols, and also can be nested so that the user may employ them to improve the human readability of a specification by suggesting grouping.
-A simple example of the use of this multi-line support is given in Figure 4.
+A simple example of the use of this multi-line support is given in Figure 6.

 Lexical analysis is in most other ways similar to that used for C code.
 Whitespace has no significance other than potentially serving as an edge between symbols.
 Names are like C identifiers, consisting of any sequence of one or more letters, digits, or the underscore character, such that the first character is not a digit.
 Names are case sensitive.
+A label on a statement must be followed by a colon (:) - the colon is not optional, as is common for many assemblers.

 Although AIK only reads its input once, internally it is a full multi-pass assembler that iterates as needed to resolve forward references and span-dependent interlock issues.
 The passes are made over a tokenized intermediate representation, which makes multi-pass evaluation very swift.
-However, the number of passes is not bounded, and relatively simple errors in the input can result in an infinite loop.
+However, relatively simple errors in the input can result in a failure to converge on a stable set of values, with little if any debugging help provided by AIK.